IjadJukaj20/Phase-I-Group-Division/README.md

 Rindi Daja - focused totally in database.

-Denald - focused totally in desing and in static part of the website.
+Denald Selimi and Klaiv Domi - focused totally in desing and in static part of the website.